sparkrnyc/sparkrnyc.github.io/_pages/joinus.md

 If you want to learn and contribute to SPARKR, sign up in 5 simple steps:

-1. Sign up for [https://github.com](Github), you need the Github userid,
+1. Sign up for [Github](https://github.com), you need the Github userid,
-2. Sign up for SPARKR [https://goo.gl/tdt8a6](here),
+2. Sign up for SPARKR [here](https://goo.gl/tdt8a6),
-3. You will receive an invitation to join the [https://sparkrteam.slack.com](SPARKR Slack team),
+3. You will receive an invitation to join the [SPARKR Slack team](https://sparkrteam.slack.com),
 4. Accept the SPARKR Slack team invitation,
 5. In the SPARKR Slack team, join the '#newmembers' channel and say hello.